Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 # Free for All
+{% hint style="warning" %}
+This page contains features that have not yet been released!
+Features mentioned on this page may not be final.
+{% endhint %}

 ## Introduction
 Free for All is a minigame where multiple users can battle, but only one will emerge victorious!